amlanmallik/order-kart/README.md

 # Order Kart
 ## Introduction
 ---
-- An API to create order
+- An API to create order.
 - Every user can order the same item multiple times as long as the inventory exists.